-There are four things to keep in mind when considering a commuted value transfer:
+There are five things to keep in mind when considering a commuted value (CV) transfer:

 - You assume responsibility for investing the funds.

 By taking this lump sum when you leave teaching, you also assume the responsibility and costs for investing it—with its eventual value affected by the ups and downs of the economy, inflation and the investment decisions you make.
-In contrast, a formula determines your pension; it does not depend on investment returns and it is fully protected from inflation.
+In contrast, a formula determines your pension; it doesn't depend on investment returns and it's fully protected from inflation.

-If you transfer the commuted value, you could incur additional costs that reduce the amount available for investments.
-For instance, a large commuted value transfer may not be entirely tax-sheltered.
+If you transfer the CV, you could incur additional costs that reduce the amount available for investments.
+For instance, a large CV transfer may not be entirely tax-sheltered.

 If you transfer funds over this limit (which depends on your age and pension amount), the excess is considered income and is taxable in the year we transfer the funds.